openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Issuer-Holder-Verifier Model:
 :  A model for claims sharing where claims are issued in the form of Verifiable Credentials independent of the process of presenting them as Verifiable Presentation to the Verifiers.
 An issued Verifiable Credential can (but must not necessarily) be used multiple times.

+Holder Binding:
+:  Ability of the Holder to prove legitimate possession of a Verifiable Credential.

 Cryptographic Holder Binding:
 :  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
 Mechanism might depend on the Credential Format.
 For example, in `jwt_vc_json` Credential Format, a VC with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.

-Claim-based or biometrics-based holder binding is also possible.
+Claim-based Holder Binding:
+:  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proofing certain claims, e.g. name and date of birth, for example by presenting another Verifiable Credential.
+Claim-based Holder Binding allows long term, cross device use of a credential as it does not depend on cryptographic key material stored on a certain device.
+One example of such a Verifiable Credential could be a Diploma.

+Biometrics-based holder Binding:
+:  Ability of the Holder to prove legitimate possession of a Verifiable Credential by demonstrating a certain biometric trait, such as finger print or face.
+One example of a Verifiable Credential with biometric holder binding is a mobile drivers license [@ISO.18013-5], which contains a portrait of the holder.

 Wallet:
 :  Entity used by the Holder to receive, store, present, and manage Verifiable Credentials and key material.
 There is no single deployment model of a Wallet: Verifiable Credentials and keys can both be stored/managed locally, or by using a remote self-hosted service, or a remote third-party service.
 In the context of this specification, the Wallet acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]) towards the Credential Verifier which acts as the OAuth 2.0 Client.